Br0ck25/My-Lists/README.md

 ## A note on API keys

 Every key above is a personal credential tied to a free developer account on that service.
 This add-on never ships with anyone's key baked in — you're always using your own.
 None of these services charge for the tier this add-on needs for personal use.

-## License

-*(Add your preferred license here — e.g. MIT — before publishing, if you'd like others to be clear on how they can use and modify this.)*